cgwire/kitsu/docs/customization-pipeline/README.md

 ![add preview background](../img/getting-started/preview_background_empty.png)

-From here; you need to select your HDR preview background, name it and choose if you want this HDR to be the default background.
+From here, you need to select your HDR preview background, name it, and choose if you want this HDR to be the default background.

 ![Main menu preview background](../img/getting-started/preview_background_new.png)

-Once you have uplaoded all your HDR file, Kitsu will display them as a list.
+Once you have uploaded all your HDR files, Kitsu will display them as a list.

 ![Preview background filled](../img/getting-started/preview_background_filled.png)

-Now your new **Preview Background** is created on your **Global Library**.
+Your new **Preview Background** is now created on your **Global Library**.
-You need to add it to your **production Library** to be able to use it.
+You must add it to your **production Library** to use it.

-You need to return to your production with the **Return To Production** button on top of the screen.
+You must return to your production with the **Return To Production** button on top of the screen.

 On the **Navigation Menu**, choose on the drop-down menu the **Setting**.